antronerds/r2-tutorials/docs/Adapting_R2.md

    u-lowgradvs4vs4s**](_static/images/AdaptingR2/AdaptingR2_Selectowntrackv1.png)

-10. The expression of MYCN is plotted in the different groups of the inss stage (Figure 36).
+10. The expression of MYCN is plotted in the different groups of the inss stage (Figure 26).
 Extra Graph Option has been set to Track and Gene Sort.
-Note that the other track of mycn_bin groups the highest bin groups correponds with the stage 4 group.
-Which also holds for the lower bin groups which are aligned with stage 4s which has a better progonoes.
+Note that the other track of mycn_bin groups the highest bin groups corresponds with the stage 4 group.
+Which also holds for the lower bin groups which are aligned with stage stage4s, stage 4s is known to have a better prognoses .
 There is also overlap with the custom created k-means generated tracks.

     ![](_static/images/AdaptingR2/AdaptingR2_VisualizeTracksv1.png "Figure    26: Tracks created are visualized underneath the    graph")